-Performance Efficiency Lens
+Performance efficiency lens

 The Performance Efficiency Lens focuses on optimizing resource utilization and maximizing system throughput to meet workload demands efficiently.

 Key considerations include:

 Applying efficiency to cloud environments

 The Performance Efficiency Lens offers a deeper dive into optimizing system performance for specific workloads.
 By focusing on resource management, performance monitoring, and the evolution of cloud environments, this lens helps organizations refine their approach to utilizing AWS services for maximum performance.